Cog-Creators/Red-DiscordBot/docs/guide_trivia_list_creation.rst

     How many days are there in a regular year?:

-Answers will follow below, each seperated by a line break and with a hyphen at the start of the line.
+Answers will follow below, each separated by a line break and with a hyphen at the start of the line.

 .. code-block:: yaml